pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "The shadow proves the sunshine."
 --Jon Foreman

+"Woe to him who saw no more sense in his life, no aim, no purpose, and therefore no point in carrying on.
+He was soon lost.
+The typical reply with which such a man rejected all encouraging arguments was, 'I have nothing to expect from life any more.'
+What sort of answer can one give to that?
+&emsp;&emsp;&emsp;What was really needed was a fundamental change in our attitude toward life.
+We had to learn ourselves and, furthermore, we had to teach the despairing men, that *it did not really matter what we expected from life, but rather what life expected from us.* We needed to stop asking about the meaning of life, and instead to think of ourselves as those who were being questioned by life--daily and hourly.
+Our answer must consist, not in talk and meditation, but in right action and in right conduct.
+Life ultimately means taking the responsibility to find the right answer to its problems and to fulfill the tasks which it constantly sets for each individual."
+--Viktor Frankel, *Man's Search for Meaning*

 "The constitution only guarantees the American people the right to pursue happiness.
 You have to catch it yourself."
 --Benjamin Franklin